Productivity and task management software

 - Importance of periodically making sure your tasks are aligned with your goals

 A few years ago I made a decision that simplified my life enormously: changing jobs.
-I went from a managerial-ish position in a huge organization to a pure-developing role in a small product company.
-I went for having to deal with a bunch of emails, meetings, reports and people every day to just having to focus on coding tasks.
+I went from a managerial-ish position in a huge organization to a pure-engineering role in a small product company.
+I went from having to deal with a bunch of emails, meetings, reports and people every day to just having to focus on writing software.